botcon02/leet/README.md

 # leet
-Some snippets of algorithms done for leetcode in various language
+Some snippets of algorithms done for leetcode and other platforms in various language